papers

 the Titanic and Connie Willis’s novel Passage

 Connie Willis’s novel, Passage, deserves far more praise and critical attention than it has received.
-This paper, then, is an appreciative inquiry into the role archetype and symbol play in this soul-shaking novel about near death experiences and the great What’s Next. paper
+This paper, then, is an appreciative inquiry into the role archetype and symbol play in this soul-shaking novel about near death experiences and the great What’s Next.
+Connie Willis’s Passage

 England O.